smita-raj12/Programming-Language-Suggester/README.md

 **Known bugs**

-   After reviewing course details user has to select some question option, depending on there thoughts application has to suggest one Programming language that CheckBox function is not working
+   After reviewing course details user has to select some question option, depending on their thoughts application has to suggest one Programming language that DropdownList function is not working.

 **License information with a copyright and date:**